 light communications access point (LC AP): An AP that comprises an LC STA and a distribution system access function (DSAF).

+light communications intermediate frequency (LC IF) signal: In an LC STA, the channelized input signal to the optical front-end from the transmitter or the channelized output signal of the optical front-end to the receiver.

 light communications station (LC STA): A STA that interfaces to the light medium.

 non-access-point light communications station (non-AP LC STA): An LC STA that is not contained within an LC AP.